-Dylan Denslow is a member of the firm’s Business and Corporate, Mergers and Acquisitions, Intellectual Property, Real Estate and Land Use, and Litigation practice groups and works in the firm’s Charlottesville office.
+Dylan Denslow is a member of the firm’s Business and Corporate, Cybersecurity & Data Privacy, Mergers and Acquisitions, Intellectual Property, and Real Estate and Land Use practice groups and works in the firm’s Charlottesville office.

 A native of Norfolk, Virginia, Dylan graduated from the McIntire School of Commerce at the University of Virginia, with double concentrations in finance and marketing.
 He graduated cum laude from the University of Richmond School of Law, where he was a member of the editorial board of the Journal of Law and Technology.

 Dylan is an active participant in the community, having served on the board of directors for St. Francis Service Dogs in Roanoke.
 He also served on the board of the Roanoke chapter of the Federal Bar Association.
 In Charlottesville, he serves on the Service Dogs of Virginia board of directors.

 Dylan’s hobbies include traveling, spending time with his Labrador retriever, kayaking, and cooking.

 Supreme Court Sides with Google in Copyright Case | April 6, 2021

 A Summary of Legal Issues for Businesses (Coronavirus and the Law) | March 23, 2020